Recommended Pharmacies in Bangkok

-We would advice against using any of the smaller pharmacies that are scattered close to Nana intersection (Nana Plaza) or Soi Cowboy.
+In any case, we would advice against using any of the smaller pharmacies that are scattered close to Nana intersection (Nana Plaza) or Soi Cowboy.
 Quite a few seem to exist just to sell 'stimulants' to the nightlife crowd, and at inflated prices.

 Interesting 'alternative' pharmacies to visit, are those run by the Government Pharmaceutical Organization (GPO).
 There are some branches in hard to locate places.
 The most suitable to visit is the branch located in the basement at the Immigration offices on Chaeng Wattana Road.

 There is occasional talk about 'fake' medicine.
 We think this is largely overblown, and that medication not obtained in some obscure off the road pharmacy in the middle of nowhere, is reliable.
 The same of course can not be said about drugs peddled on the street.
 There seem to be close to 10 stalls offering Viagra and Cialis on Sukhumvit Road, with the drugs displayed in the plain heat of the hot Bangkok sun.
+Not sure if we would trust that.

 Sports Supplements and 'esoteric' other Supplements

 When looking for things cheap, be aware that this does not apply to sports supplements (carnitine, creatine), though you can find some not expensive local protein whey powders.
 Supplements like resveratrol, coenzyme Q, lutein, ginseng, DHEA etc. can be much cheaper when ordered and imported from abroad.
+One local supplement you can find at very cheap prices is 'Moringa' in powder or capsule form.
+You may want to read a bit online about this herb, it seems to have quite interesting benefits.

 Street Pharmacies vs. Hospital Pharmacies